BraedenWorcester/S3-Lambda-GoogleTranslator/README.md

 # Overview

 This code is meant to be used as an Amazon Web Services Lambda function set to trigger from objects in one or more S3 buckets.
 It utilizes the 'google_trans_new' python library ( https://pypi.org/project/google-trans-new/ ) to translate the body content of the triggering object, provided that they are a .txt file, into english.
-This should successfully translate any .txt file if the language within is supported by Google Translate.
+This should successfully translate any .txt file if the language within is supported by Google Translate, and that the text is encoded in UTF-8.

 # Necessary Structure and Output